JACoW-org/docs-ECRIS/docs/General/JACoWlogin.md

 ![](img/Username.png)

-Please copy and use it to login into the IPAC Indico event (not into the Central Repository anymore!).
+Please copy and use it to login into the ECRIS Indico event (not into the Central Repository anymore!).

 ## How to reset your password